worldofmarcus/project-portfolio-4/README.md

 | &check; | In the review section.
 Clicking the approve / unapprove / publish / unpublish toggles the approve and status signs
 | &check; | The view button is only visible if a review is published
 | &check; | In the comment section.
 Clicking the approve / unapprove toggles the approve and status signs
-| &cross; | When clicking delete / add genre the appropiate page loads.
+| &cross; | When clicking delete / add genre the appropiate page loads and shows success page after submit
+| &check; | Total Users shows correct number of total users
+| &check; | Total Reviews shows the correct number of total reviews
+| &check; | Total Comments shows the correct number of total comments
+| &check; | Reviews that need approval shows the correct numer of reviews that need approval
+| &check; | Comments that need approval shows the correct numer of comments that need approval

  Status | **Create A Review - User Logged In**
 |:-------:|:--------|